 ⇑ Back to Top ⇑

 The dominant issue in Guinea’s 2020 presidential election is 81-year-old President Alpha Condé’s effort to seek a constitutionally prohibited third presidential term.
 A longtime opposition candidate, Condé became Guinea’s first democratically elected president in 2010 following Guinea’s improbable shift toward democracy after decades of military government.
-Rather than paving the way for a peaceful transition, however, Condé has proposed a new draft Constitution that extends presidential terms from 5 years to 6.
+Rather than paving the way for a peaceful transition, however, Condé has advanced a constitutional referendum to be held March 22 that proposes an amendment to extend presidential terms from 5 years to 6.
 The expectation is that Condé would use any such amendment as a pretext to justify a bid for a third term.
-Any change to the Constitution would require a referendum.
-Since a referendum requires parliamentary approval, the March legislative elections will be key.
-Condé’s party currently holds a slim parliamentary majority.
+Another major change proposes that the president of the Constitutional Court will no longer be elected by its members, but instead will be directly appointed by the president.
+This will strengthen the executive branch’s grip on Guinea’s Constitutional Court, further eroding its impartiality.

 Civil society organizations have repeatedly organized protests to rally opposition to any constitutional changes regarding term limits.